Because it’s such a small patch of whiskers, it often looks middling when compared with beard styles.

 In a survey of 6,000 American men, it was revealed that men with mustaches make on average 8.2 percent more money than men with beards, and 4.3 percent more than clean-shaven men.
 So that means, if you want to establish yourself as an alpha male, there’s no better way to do it then getting a mustache.

 Even during the previous centuries, the mustache has always set itself apart from the more pedestrian beard styles.
 During the time of Queen Elizabeth, a mustache was the height of male fashion, well within the circles of royalty.
 It never really suffered any decline in popularity in the years forward, unlike beards which saw a period of rise and fall in public favor.

 Even when the world wars came about and beards were forbidden because they interfered with the gas masks, mustaches were permitted among certain elite ranks in the military.
 This continued on, post-war, when culturally important personalities embraced the mustache as a defining aspect of their personal brands.
 The artist Dali wore a mustache, paving the way for celebrities to join the mustache wagon.

-Today, the mustache continues to be a widely accepted form of grooming style among fashionable metrosexuals.
+Today, the mustache continues to be a widely accepted and complimented form of grooming style among fashionable metrosexuals.
 It has in fact a number of variations that have been the preferred styles of Hollywood celebrities.
 It’s not uncommon for young men to adopt a mustache style these days.